 - Local Government Guide for Preventing Family Violence and All Forms of Violence Against Women

-- MAV Gender Equality, Preventing Violence Against Women and all forms of Gender-Based Violence Network
+- MAV Gender Equality and Preventing Family Violence and all forms of Violence Against Women Network

 - MAV Gender Equality and Prevention of Family Violence and all forms of Violence Against Women E-news

 - Free From Violence Local Government Grants Program

 - Family Violence Prevention Policy Submissions

 More information about the MAV’s work to promote gender equality can be found on our Gender Equality Webpage.

 We work with the MAV Learning and Events team to coordinate Councillor-only professional development, training and events opportunities that support prevention of family violence activities across the local government sector.

 Two sessions, “Sexual Harassment Prevention” and “Discrimination, Bullying and Harassment” are being offered on an ongoing basis, details about future sessions will be published in our newsletter and at Councillor Development Program.

 The MAV works with partners to support councils raise awareness of family violence across the Victorian community.
 The MAV is a longstanding supporter of Respect Victoria’s Respect Women: Call It Out 16 Days campaign initiative.
 More information and resources are available at 16 Days Campaign.